castle-engine/castle-engine/tools/build-tool/data/ios/services/test_fairy/README.md

 On iOS, it's a nice alternative to TestFlight.
 Unlike TestFlight, you do not need Apple to accept your test applications (but you will still need to sign them with a developer key signed by Apple).

 Using this service is *not* necessary to use [Test Fairy](https://www.testfairy.com/) in a basic way.
 That is, you can distribute your apps through TestFairy without integrating their SDK.

-But it's a nice bonus, see https://docs.testfairy.com/iOS_SDK/Integrating_iOS_SDK.html for information what this SDK adds.
+Still, using this service enhances the experience.
+You will receive logs, videos, user can submit feedback (from the mobile application to your TestFairy application) and more.
+There's no need to do anything on the Pascal side, you merely use this service.
+See https://docs.testfairy.com/iOS_SDK/Integrating_iOS_SDK.html for a description of benefits.

 ## Parameters